-CONFIRMATION NOTICE ON EIA PORTAL (if required)

-In accordance with Section 41(1) f of the Fisheries (Amendment) Act 1997, where an Environmental Impact Assessment (EIA) is required for the project in question, please provide a copy of the confirmation notice, or other evidence (such as the Portal ID Number) that the proposed aquaculture the subject of this appeal is included on the portal established under Section 172A of the Planning and Development Act 2000.
-(See Explanatory Note at Appendix 2 below for further information).

-Please tick the relevant box below:

-EIA Portal Confirmation Notice is enclosed with this Notice of Appeal

-Other evidence of Project's inclusion on EIA Portal is enclosed or set out below (such as the Portal ID Number)

-An EIA was not completed in the Application stage/the Project does not appear on the EIA Portal

-Details of other evidence

-Signed by the Appellant
+CONFIRMATION NOTICE ON EIA PORTAL (if required) 7 = 18: In accordance with Section 41(1) f of the Fisheries (Amendment) Act 1997, where an Environce Assessment (EIA) is required for the project in question, please provide a copy of the confirmation other evidence (such as the Portal ID Number) that the proposed aquaculture the subject included on the portal established under Section 172A of the Planning and Development Explanatory Note at Appendix 2 below for further information).
+Please tick the relevant box below: nation notice, or of this appeal is EIA Portal Confirmation Notice is enclosed with this Notice of Appeal Other evidence of Project's inclusion on EIA Portal is enclosed or set out below (such as the Portal ID Number) An EIA was not completed in the Application stage/the Project does not appear on the EIA Portal / Details of other evidence Signed by the Appellant Date x 24 6 /2025 Please note that this form will only be accepted by REGISTERED POST or handed in offices Payment of fees must be received on or before the closing date for receipt of appeals, appeal will be deemed invalid. otherwise the